NASA-SW-VnV/CoCoSim/README.md

 ---------
 CoCoSim currently supports Mac OS and Linux.
 Future support is planned for Windows.

-Dependancies and Installation instructions can be found [here](INSTALL.md)
+Dependencies and Installation instructions can be found [here](INSTALL.md)

 **Quick Start**
 -------------------

-Explanation for each CoCoSim features can be found [here](doc/EXAMPLES.md)
+Explanation of each CoCoSim feature can be found [here](doc/EXAMPLES.md)

 **Release notes and work in progress**